 fc represents the center frequency of the PPDU.

 The transmitted RF signal is derived by upconverting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields are shown in Figure 32-8 (Timing boundaries for NGV PPDU fields) where NNGV-LTF is the number of NGV-LTF symbols and uses the same definition as in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+The timing boundaries for the various fields are shown in Figure 32-8 (Timing boundaries for NGV PPDU fields) where NNGV-LTF is the number of NGV-LTF symbols as defined in Table 32-11(Number of NGV-LTFs required for different numbers of spatial streams).

 Figure 32-8 – Timing boundaries for NGV PPDU fields